MicrosoftDocs/windows-insider/wip/at-home/Active-Dev-Branch.md

 Press and hold on the space bar on the touch keyboard to move the cursor on your screen.
 We’ll be continuing to work on input in Windows and would love to hear your thoughts on further improvements.

+>[!NOTE]
-This feature is rolling out to a subset of Insiders in the Dev Channel at first, to help us quickly identify issues that may impact performance and reliability.
+>This feature is rolling out to a subset of Insiders in the Dev Channel at first, to help us quickly identify issues that may impact performance and reliability.
 Rest assured they will be gradually rolled out to everyone in the Dev Channel.

 ## Build 20201
 Windows 10 Insider Preview Build 20201 was released to the Dev Channel on [8/26/2020](https://blogs.windows.com/windows-insider/2020/08/26/announcing-windows-10-insider-preview-build-20201/).